Thai banana: Description

 Thai banana plant grows up to 3–5 m in height.
 It is known to produce seed with the availability of fertile pollen.

 Taxonomy

 Thai banana is originated from Thailand, a cross between Musa acuminata and Musa balbisiana.
 Most sources affirm that Thai banana belongs to the triploid ABB genome group.
-But there is source still thought that this cultivar belongs to the tetraploid AABB genome group?
 Its official designation is Musa (ABB Group) 'Pisang Awak'.
 Synonyms include: Musa paradisiaca var. awak.